 I have not witnessed the type of intolerance where kind-hearted, respectful conservatives are targeted for nothing more than being conservative.
 I suspect it happens, but I haven’t seen it.
 So, I don’t think conservative students should be hesitant about coming to Yale.

-Promoting Viewpoint Diversity
+Promoting Viewpoint Diversity at Yale

 Whether intentional or not, I don’t think anyone would dispute there is a lack of viewpoint diversity at Yale Divinity School or at Yale in general.
 That’s just the way that it is.